Author Archives: Jack Rawlins

 As with all the rides in Bestrides situated along Hwy 395, I encourage you to read the “Eastern Sierra” section of our By Regions page, to put this ride in context.

 I also recommend you read this write-up in tandem with our Horseshoe Meadows Road ride.
-They’re right next to each other geographically—in fact Horseshoe Meadows Rd. takes off from Whitney Portal Rd.,—and they’re almost identical in character, profile, rewards, and difficulty level.
-And so the write-ups for the two rides are identical as well.
+They’re right next to each other geographically—in fact Horseshoe Meadows Rd. takes off from Whitney Portal Rd.,—and they’re much alike in character, profile, rewards, and difficulty level.
+They’re both steep, long, challenging climbs that switchback up the face of the Sierra, then penetrate westward into the mountains.
+They both offer amazing views of the Owens Valley below.

 Looking down on the Owens Valley and Lone Pine from partway up the switchback

-Adding miles: You’re kidding, right?
-For a few more miles, ride our Tuttle Creek Rd. ride, whose starting point you rode right past at the start of this ride.
-For a lot more miles, ride our Horseshoe Meadows Rd. ride, whose starting point you rode right past near the start of this ride.
+Adding miles: For a few more easy miles, ride our Tuttle Creek Rd. ride, whose starting point you rode right past at the start of this ride.
+For a lot more hard miles, ride our Horseshoe Meadows Rd. ride, whose starting point you rode right past near the start of this ride.

 June Lake “Loop”